Melissa Bachman: Career

 In 2010, Bachman left NAMG to found her own production company named Deadly Passion Productions.
 She edited and did post-production work for hunting television shows including Dangerous Game, created online and instructional videos, led seminars on hunting at sports shows, managed social media sites, and wrote magazine articles.
 In January 2012, she returned to North American Hunter as a host.
 Among her work for NAH was a five-day-a-week video series called "My Take" with Melissa Bachman, that ran from February to August.

 In March 2012, Bachman took the world record for a red stag shot by a female archer in a New Zealand hunt.
 The hunt was aired both on "My Take" and on Winchester Deadly Passion.

 The Winchester Deadly Passion program, also produced by North American Media Group, began airing in July 2012 on the Pursuit Channel, and was picked up by the Sportsman Channel for its third season, July 2014.
 It is named after and sponsored by Winchester Ammunition.
 In it, Melissa Bachman is filmed traveling the world to hunt animals using rifle, bow, or shotgun.
 Bachman stars in, produces, and edits the program herself.
 She works around 200 days a year in the field, switching between two cameramen who need more time off.
 In 2014, the program came out with a clothing line, and in 2015, Bachman sponsored an ammunition based jewelry line.

 Bachman's parents accompanied her on hunts for her shows.
-Her mother Karen hunted deer and antelope with her in multiple states in 2013-2015, then alligator in South Carolina in 2016.
+Her mother Karen hunted deer and antelope with her in multiple states from 2013-2015, then alligator in South Carolina in 2016.
 Her father Dale went bear hunting with her in Alaska.
-Her 79 year old grandmother hunted deer with her in Colorado in 2016.
+Her 79-year-old grandmother hunted deer with her in Colorado in 2016.